kevinboone/vlc-server/server/README.md

 0.1j December 2023
 - Fixed bug in handling null database columns that could cause server to crash
+- Updated media status API so that metadata is retrieved from the media database, if present, rather than relying on VLC to extract metadata.

 0.1i December 2023
 - Added 'fullscan' API